A New Life Style for Anthropologists

 Department of Anthropology, Hartwick College, Oneonta, New York 13820, USA

 In the May 2017 New York Times Magazine, writer Susan Dominus asks, “Is an Open Marriage a Happier Marriage?”
 The article quickly soared to the top of the online “most read” list and generated over 1,500 online comments.
-Marriage patterns are of course a founding issue for anthropology as well as a continuing bread-and-butter staple in the field.
+Marriage patterns are of course a founding issue for anthropology as well as a continuing bread-and-butter staple in the field [see the 2021 update on marriage is a social process].
 Almost every Introduction to Anthropology course and textbook features some cross-cultural and historical treatment of marriage.
 Alisse Waterston’s inaugural 2013 issue of Open Anthropology, an attempt by the American Anthropological Association to provide access to a wider public, is titled “Marriage and Other Arrangements.”
 As Waterston writes in the introduction, “anthropologists have been examining ‘marriage and other arrangements’ since the birth of the discipline” (2013).

 But for the readers of the New York Times Magazine, no anthropologists appear.
 There is some reference to primatology, prehistory, biology, and social constructs but no explicit mention of anthropology.
 This absence is especially ironic when tracing the origins of the phrase “open marriage”: “If pressed to find language, the couples might have said they were in open marriages, a phrase first popularized in 1972, with the publication of Open Marriage: A New Life Style for Couples, by Nena and George O’Neill.
 The book, which focused mostly on emotional openness, became a best seller” (Dominus 2017).